mauduong/mauduong/README.md

 <h1 align="center">Hey 👋</h1>

 <p align="center">
-  I'm a Software Engineer and hobbyist game developer from Kiwiland currently living Kangarooland.
+  I'm a Software Engineer and hobbyist game developer from Kiwiland currently living in Kangarooland.
 I also dabble in Latte Art
 </p>

 <h4 align="center">If you'd like to contact me:</h2>